 People do not always use the pronoun that you may expect based on their name or appearance.
 It is important not to make assumptions about which pronouns people use.
 Misgendering someone by using incorrect pronouns can be considered discrimination on the basis of sex and/or gender identity and expression and is in violation of the B.C.
 Human Rights Code.

 By modelling the correct use of pronouns, you can help create an inclusive and respectful environment for everyone at SFU.

 How to ask about pronouns

-You can respectfully ask someone what their pronouns are.
-For example, “what is your name and pronouns?”
-Sharing your own name and pronouns can help signal that you are interested in that information and that someone can share their pronouns with you.
+It may not always be appropriate to ask someone what their pronouns are.
+If you are comfortable, sharing your own name and pronouns can help signal that you are interested in that information and that someone can share their pronouns with you.
 For example, “my name is Marty and my pronouns are he/him/his.”

 In a large group such as a classroom, individuals can be invited to share their name and pronouns.
 Students may be asked to send that information to their professor in advance of the first lecture.
 Using name tags and encouraging students to include their pronouns on the name tag can make it easier to remember and ensure you are getting everyone’s pronouns correct.